 A series of performance-viewings where groups simultaneously watch and mimic the gestures of a protagonist in action films, shifting the attention from the action to reaction.
-Across multiple iterations of this performance we’ve gone into cold war thrillers, neo-realist dramas, fantasy and DW Griffith’s war reconstructions.
+Across multiple iterations this performance has gone into cold war thrillers, neo-realist dramas, fantasy and DW Griffith’s war reconstructions.
 A silver bullet, coming from the silver screen, is the only thing effective against werewolves, witches and other fairytale figures.
-Accompanying the work is a series of interviews with stunt people, and an essay on the ways DW Griffith created a racist and fearful collective imaginary.

 Thatcher & I

-I’ve been having discussions – perhaps you could call them arguments – with Margaret Thatcher impersonators, actors who played Margaret Thatcher in a number of plays and films.
-Some started out parodying Thatcher and after, for example buying a house, or leaving the arts to ‘join the real world’, discovering ‘a feminist icon’ became more ambivalent or event pro Thatcher.
+I’ve been having discussions with Margaret Thatcher impersonators and actors who played Margaret Thatcher in plays and films.
+Some started out parodying Thatcher and after buying a house, leaving the arts to ‘join the real world’, or discovering ‘a feminist icon’ became more ambivalent or event pro Thatcher.

-These interviewees speak as themselves and as Thatcher, exploring the relation between synthetic and real memories (if there really is such a binary) in method acting, the magical ability of the arts to pre-imitate something into being.
-It’s a little like the story of St Genesius – the patron saint of actors, who after parodying Christians in anti-Christian satires converted on stage (before eventually being executed for these new found beliefs).
+These interviewees speak both as themselves and as Thatcher, exploring the entanglement of synthetic and real memories in method acting, the magical ability of the arts to pre-imitate something into being.
+The project is structured around the story of St Genesius – the patron saint of actors – who after parodying Christians in anti-Christian satires converted on stage (before eventually being executed for these new found beliefs).

 A drawing of media in the play Medea **